visgl/deck.gl/examples/README.md

 Remarks:
-* Since these examples are set up so they can be run both stand-alone and also loaded by the website (demo), their code is organize slightly differently than a completely stand-alone applications typicall are.
+* Since these examples are set up so they can be run both stand-alone and also loaded by the website (demo), their code is organize slightly differently than a completely stand-alone applications typically are.
   If you want to base your application on one of these examples you may want to make some small code simplifications by comparing to non-demo examples.